 Dogs with high stress or a weakened immune system may be susceptible to an abnormal growth of Malassezia yeast on their bodies.
 It is always present, but it usually causes dogs no problem.
 When out of control, Malassezia causes flaky, greasy spots on the dog's skin that lead to hair loss.
 The area may smell.
 It is worse in humid climates and times of the year when it is hotter and more humid and will be located on the skin as well as in the ears and mucous-y areas.

 Any condition that can cause poor circulation could lead to dog hair loss as the hair needs blood to grow.
-This include heart defects, weak hearts, low blood pressure, and anemia.
+This includes heart defects, weak hearts, low blood pressure, and anemia.

 How CBD Oil Makes A Great Dog Hair Loss Remedy